 The goal of treatment is to prevent your aneurysm from growing, and intervening before it dissects or ruptures.
 Generally, your treatment options are medication, monitoring or intervention, which usually involves surgery.
 Your doctor's decision depends on the size of the aortic aneurysm and how fast it's growing.

-A Mayo Clinic doctor conducts a patient consult.
+A Mayo Clinic doctor talks with a woman about her heart condition.

 If your thoracic aortic aneurysm is small, your doctor may recommend medication, monitoring with imaging, and management of other medical conditions that could worsen your aneurysm.
 Your doctor will also ask you about any new family health issues such as aneurysm, as well as signs or symptoms you may be experiencing that could be related to the aneurysm.